aurelia/aurelia.github.io-old/docs/api/dependency-injection/index.md

 ### ContainerConfiguration

-Used to configure a Container instance.
+No description available.

 #### Properties

 * `handlers: Map` - No description available.
-* `onHandlerCreated: ` - An optional callback which will be called when any function needs an InvocationHandler created (called once per Function).
+* `onHandlerCreated: ` - No description available.

 #### Methods